Snugug/blog/pages/musings/modern-cutting-the-mustard.md

 In all browsers that [support JavaScript module via `script` tags](https://caniuse.com/#feat=es6-module), `<script type="module">` will be interpreted as a JavaScript module and loaded and run as expected, but for browsers that don't recognize that type, it'll just be ignored because it's unknown HTML syntax!
 Easy Peasy!
 Mustard, cut.

 We can also "test" for the opposite by including the `nomodule` attribute.
-In all browsers that support `type="module"` (except Safari 10.1 and iOS Safari 10.3), adding the `nomodule` attribute to how we've written JavaScript in the past will have that JavaScdipt ignored in module-supporting browsers while it'll loaded and run as expected in all other browsers!
+In all browsers that support `type="module"` (except Safari 10.1 and iOS Safari 10.3), adding the `nomodule` attribute to out `<script>` tags will have that JavaScdipt ignored in module-supporting browsers while it'll load and run as expected in all other browsers!
 While it's not _absolutely perfect_ coverage (less than 1% of browsers globally will fall in to this category at the time of this writing), it's likely good enough for most production work.

 ## What's Our New Baseline